catalystneuro/surmeier-lab-to-nwb/src/surmeier_lab_to_nwb/zhai2025/conversion_notes.md

 ## Which figures are related to which streams:
 * Figure 1 contains recordings in xml data and the currents are on the folder organization.
 It also has some confocal imaging.
-* Figure 2 has optogenetics and image stacks but no segmentation data as far as I can tell.
+* Figure 2 has optogenetics and image stacks
-* Figure 3 also electrophysiology
+* Figure 3 also intracellular electrophysiology
 * Figure 4 like figure 2 but also has "confocal spine density" data.
 * Figure 5: should have fluoresence traces.
 This looks like it has two photon time
+* Figure 6
+* Figure 7
-* Figure
+* Figure 8

 # Data Organization - Raw data for Figs